 Sell discipline - Although we intend to have a long investment period with each of our investments, we don't hesitate to sell an investment when we realize our capital is in danger.
 If a stock is breaking down and the explanation isn't obvious, the market usually knows something we don't.
 In this case, we try to reduce our position and reassess once we gather more information.
 We will also sell investments when we disagree with management decisions.
 Another reason to sell is the emergence of new competitive threats.
-However, our favorite reason to sell an investment that has a better risk/reward balance.
+However, our favorite reason to sell an investment is that we find a new investment that has a better risk/reward balance.